Code-Institute-Submissions/StateofChange/README.md

 - ### Screenshot of the mobile Android version:
 ![mobile_version](/assets/mobile_version.jpg "mobile_version")

+### Feature: Navigation Bar

+- ### Expectation:
+The navigation bar should provide clear links to the Home, Episodes, About, and Contact sections of the website.

+- ### Action:
+Click on each navigation link (Home, Episodes, About, Contact) in the navigation bar.

+- ### Result:
+The corresponding section of the website is scrolled to or loaded, making it easy to navigate to the desired content.

+### Feature: Footer Color Hover

+- ### Expectation:
+When hovering over the Instagram icon on the left side of the footer, it should change color to pink.
+When hovering over the Spotify icon on the right side of the footer, it should change color to green.

+- ### Action:
+Hover the mouse cursor over the Instagram and Spotify icons in the footer.

+- ### Result:
+The Instagram icon on the left side changes color to pink, and the Spotify icon on the right side changes color to green, providing visual feedback to the user when interacting with the icons.

 ### Validator Testing:
 - HTML No errors were returned when passing through the official W3C validator